SES 1.6.0 improves compatibility with XS

 - The

-accepts a module specifier and may return a module descriptor or a promise for a module descriptor ifimport
+importHookaccepts a module specifier and may return a module descriptor or a promise for a module descriptor ifimportcannot complete without it.

 With version 1.6.0, module descriptors can take most of the forms accepted by XS and code should begin migrating to prefer those forms.